c-neto/carlosneto.dev/blog/2022/2022-05-09-cloud-concepts.md

 # Cloud Basic Concepts

-This section covers the fundamental concepts of Cloud Computing, including its definition, advantages and disadvantages, cloud models, and deployment models.
+This article covers the fundamental concepts of Cloud Computing, including its definition, advantages and disadvantages, cloud models, and deployment models.

 ## Cloud Computing: Advantages and Disadvantages